 At tax time I’ll gather up all those receipts and one of them will inevitably be blank.
 The charities don’t itemize the items you donate and tell you what they’re worth.
 You’re supposed to do that.
 So this year, I’m trying to do better by writing down what we give and estimating (conservatively) its value on the day we give something away.

 But that’s just one example.
 In my case, I also run businesses, so I’ve got expenses to track.
 The paperwork gets a little overwhelming.
 So if I stay on top of it throughout the year, things are much, much better for me at tax time.

 A great tool to help with the organization is a paper scanner.
 You can scan just about anything to PDF, which I then save in Dropbox in a folder for taxes.

 But here’s the key.
 You have to start organizing now.
 If you wait until next year, you’re just giving yourself more headaches when you file your taxes.
 Think about this now so that you can make next year’s filing easier.

-If you take these five tips now, you’ll have a smoother time filing your taxes next year, and you’ll also save some money.Topics: Taxes
+If you take advantage of these 10 tips now, you’ll have a smoother time filing your taxes next year.
+And, hopefully, you’ll also save more money.